I fell asleep in class. Mother McCarthy called my name to write a proverb on the chalkboard:

 “No, sir,” I said.

 The principal remained in the shadows.
 “You may leave now, Mr. Pasquetelli.”

 “It was you,” he said.

 I kept my mouth shut.
+Somehow rumors became true.

-After peeing, he turned to me and stared, smiling.
+He finished peeing.
+He turned to me and stared, smiling.

 “Please,” I said.
 “I’m in enough trouble as it is.
 Just give me mercy.”

-Joe spit in the urinal.
+Joe spat in the urinal.

 “He let me off anyway,” he said.
 “See you around, puss.”

-Joe left the urinal.
+Joe left me at the urinal.

 My mother and father sat me in the kitchen and expressed their disappointment.